The Paradox of Expressive Worship

 “Pentecostal charisma is a widespread virtuality that…dwells immanently in the world and in the convert’s body.”
 (Bruno Reinhardt, The Pedagogies of Preaching: Skill, Performance, and Charisma in a Pentecostal Bible School from Ghana,” Journal of Religion in Africa 47, no.1 (2017): 75.)

-This is why it is considered “good” (let’s say an average evangelical church) for Christians to be “swaying” or moving during worship and song.
+Because of this parallel, it is often considered “good” (let’s say an average evangelical church) for Christians to be “swaying” or moving during worship and song.
 It is considered “spiritual” and “spiritually good” when…maybe they’re just following the beat?
 Don’t get me wrong, I love worship and I’m on the expressive side of things too.

 Conclusion

-Brother and sister, go all out.
-However, is expressive worship intrinsically better than solemn worship?
-No. Worship is ultimately a matter of our lives in relationship to God.
-Expressive worship, in today’s age, is guilty of hypocrisy, prompting the believer to think he/she is “loving God” or pursuing Him through intense bodily expression.
+So as you feel led, go be expressive before the Lord.
+God's people should draw near in excitement and enthusiasm.
+However, in the midst of this, it is more important to remember that worship is ultimately a matter of our lives as a whole.
+Expressive worship, in today’s age, is prone of hypocrisy, prompting the believer to think he/she is “loving God” or pursuing Him through intense bodily expression.
 Sure, one’s heart might be right with God during worship, but what matters is one's heart throughout each day in all the mundane.
+Again, we need to test every spirit and guard our hearts—that’s worship too.